ENCCS/julia-for-hpda/content/linear-algebra.rst

       using BenchmarkTools

-      # 100x100-matrix with of zeros and ones
+      # 100x100-matrix of zeros and ones
-	  # rougly 10% non-zero elements
+      # with density 10% (non-zero elements)
       M = rand(100,100) .< 0.1

       # @time includes compilation time and garbage collection